Scottish Environment Protection Agency: Flooding

 In March 2011 SEPA enhanced its provision with a direct warnings extension to its Floodline service.
 This sends flood warning information for a chosen geographical area direct to customers who have registered a mobile or landline telephone number.

 Also, that month the Scottish Flood Forecasting Service (SFFS) was formed, a partnership between SEPA and the Met Office with £750,000 of funding from the Scottish Government.
-Its role is to provide flooding forecasts to Category 1 & 2 responders.
+Its role is to provide flooding forecasts to Category 1 and 2 responders.

 Air Quality

 In order to protect Scotland's air quality, SEPA regulates and monitors industrial activities and processes in Scotland that may lead to local airborne pollution.
 In order to do this effectively, SEPA works closely with local authorities and other partners to manage and improve air quality locally."

-There are many things which can negatively affect good air quality such as, vehicle and transport emissions, energy production, some industrial processes, waste and agriculture.
-The emissions that are produced by these activities can significantly damage air quality which can lead to health problems, depletion of the ozone layer and changes to other natural habitats.
+There are many things which can negatively affect good air quality such as vehicle and transport emissions, energy production, some industrial processes, waste and agriculture.
+The emissions that are produced by these activities can significantly damage air quality, which can lead to health problems, depletion of the ozone layer and changes to other natural habitats.

 The overall picture in Scotland is one of good air quality which has been getting better over the last 30 years or so, particularly in urban areas.
 But the picture is not perfect.
 There are some localised problems in Scottish towns, mainly caused by traffic emissions. ...
 Scotland’s carbon dioxide emissions are contributing to global climate changes which are likely to have significant long term environmental impacts.

 Alasdair D. Paton, SEPA Chief Executive, 1999.

 SEPA and the Scottish Government work in partnership with the Department for Environment, Food and Rural Affairs (Defra) to ensure the objectives that are listed in the Air Quality Strategy for England, Scotland, Wales and Northern Ireland are achieved.

-The SAQ database and website were commissioned by the Scottish Government.
+The Scottish Air Quality database (SAQD) and website were commissioned by the Scottish Government.
 Launched in April 2007, SAQD was set up to provide a single source of air quality information for Scotland that would improve research quality to support and evaluate Scotland's air quality policies whilst also providing the public with more easily understood and accessible local air quality information.